 At the end of the second year of coursework, each student, in consultation with the Director of Graduate Studies and their faculty advisor, will select an Exam committee of three faculty who are familiar with the student's coursework and areas of intellectual interest.
 At least two members of the committee will be Gender Studies core faculty, at least one of whom must be tenured.
 Chairs of the exam committee may be untenured at the time of service.
 Additional Exam Committee members may be affiliate faculty.
-If there is a minor representative on the committee will consist of four members.
+If there is a minor representative on the committee and this representative is not a core faculty member in Gender Studies, the student's committee will consist of four members.
 All exam committee members must be graduate faculty.
 Note: The exams and dissertation committees are distinct and separate committees.
 The chair and the members of the exam committee might serve on the dissertation committee, but there is not a requirement that they do so.